NHSDigital/hello-world-auth-examples/user-restricted-separate-auth-tutorials/nhs-login/java/README.md

 ```

 #### Mock NHS login app
 This tutorial comes with a NHS login mock provider.
-This application is called `hello-world-tutorials` and public key
+This application is called `hello-world-tutorials` and private key
 is provided (`hello-world-tutorial`).
 The default user is called `tutorialuser` and the password is the same as username.
 Check `application.yml` file for other configuration options.
+**NOTE:** Private key is part of source code for sample application.
+You should never store private keys in the repository.

 ### Run using Makefile
 Alternatively you can set your environment variables in a file named `.env`.
 Then use the make command: `make run`.